toggledbits/DeusExMachina/README.md

 There are currently two versions of Deus Ex Machina available:

-* Deus Ex Machina -- version 1.1, for UI5; this is the legacy version and although it installs for UI6 and UI7, it does not work properly on those platforms.
+* Deus Ex Machina -- for UI5 (only); this is the legacy version and although it installs for UI6 and UI7, it does not work properly on those platforms.
+This version is only available from the MiCasaVerde plugin library.

-* Deus Ex Machina II -- version 2.4, for UI7 (only).
+* Deus Ex Machina II -- for UI7 (only).
 This version was developed and tested on firmware version 1.7.855, but should work for any full release of UI7 provided by MiCasaVerde.
+The current release is available via both GitHub and the MiCasaVerde plugin library.
+Advanced builds are also available in the GitHub repository.

 ### History ###

 DeusExMachina was originally written and published in 2012 by Andy Lintner (beowulfe), and maintained by Andy through the 1.x versions.
-In May 2016, Andy turned the project over to Patrick Rigney (toggledbits here on Github, rigpapa in the MCV/Mios world) for ongoing support (version 2.0 onward).
+In May 2016, Andy turned the project over to Patrick Rigney (toggledbits here on Github, rigpapa in the MCV/MiOS world) for ongoing support (version 2.0 onward).
+At this point, the plugin became known as Deus Ex Machina II, or just DEMII.

-For information about modifications, fixes and enhancements, please see the Changelog.

 ### How It Works ###

-When DeusExMachina is activated, it first waits until sunset.
-It then begins to toggle lights on the list of controlled devices (which is user-configured), with a random delay of between 5 and 30 minutes between each device.
-Then, when a user-configured "lights out" time is reached, the plug-in begins to turn randomly turn off any of the controlled lights that are on, until all are off.
-It then waits until the next day to resume its work at sunset, if it is still enabled.
+When Deus Ex Machina II (DEMII) is enabled, it first waits until two conditions are satisfied: the current time is at or after sunset, and the "house mode" is one of the selected modes in which DEMII is configured by the user to be active.
+If both conditions are met, DEMII enters a cycle of turning a set of user-selected lights on and off at random intervals.
+This continues until the user-configured "lights out" time, at which point DEMII begins its shutdown cycle, in which any of the user-selected lights that are on are turned off at random intervals until all lights are off.
+DEMII then waits until the next day's sunset.

-In the "lights out" mode, DeusExMachina prior to version 2.0 used the same 5-30 minute range of delays to turn off each light.
-If a large number of lights was configured, it could potentially take hours past the user-specified "lights out" time to turn them all off.
-As of version 2.0, the default range is between 1 and 5 minutes.
-This can be changed as further described below.

 For more information, see Additional Documentation below.